Shale Aaron

 Robert Boswell (pseudonym Shale Aaron) biography

-Robert Boswell is the author of multiple books.
+Robert Boswell is the author of eleven books.
 His stories have appeared in the New Yorker, Best American Short Stories, O. Henry Prize Stories, Pushcart Prize Stories, Best Stories from the South, Esquire, Ploughshares, Harvard Review, Colorado Review.

 He has been faculty at the Bread Loaf Writers' Conference.